Download page Monitor Databases.

 - Database call metrics: The overall database access metrics across the application (all business transactions) are visible on the application flow map and the Database Calls dashboard.

 - Integrated database metrics with Database Visibility:

-When a backend database is linked to a server or a cluster in Database Visibility, a click on the database icon displays basic details with a link to Database Visibility UI.
+When a backend database is linked to a server or a cluster in Database Visibility, clicking the database icon displays basic details with a link to Database Visibility UI.
 You can also view the database KPI metrics.

 To monitor call performance to a database, confirm that it appears in the Databases Calls list and has its own Database Calls dashboard.
 If a database is not appearing, check the configuration.

 The database icons on the flow maps help you identify the status of the database.
 The following table lists the different database icons: